Concordia Library

 • Online

-This workshop will take you through the basics of a systematic and scoping reviews: what they are, how they differ from other types of reviews.
+This workshop will take you through the basics of systematic and scoping reviews: what they are and how they differ from other types of reviews.
 The session will explore the time and resources required to carry out systematic and scoping reviews, as well as outline the first steps you can take to get one started.

 • 16 February